 Schneider warns that IT organizations sometimes make the mistake of treating outside traffic as bad, and inside traffic as good.
 “The reality is, the traffic inside the data center, whether that’s coming from an end user device or it’s traffic that exists inside the data center itself, really has to be assumed to be bad in all cases.
 This presents a challenge for the classic network administrator, storage administrator [or] compute administrator.”

 In the podcast, Wilkerson and Schneider explain how virtualization protects the data center, the network and data at the endpoint, without slowing down users, while enhancing IT managers’ control over data and endpoints, such as mobile phones and tablets, laptops or even PCs.

 “It’s about protecting the profile of the device, protecting the data internally [and] being able to have some sort of control or access and prevent loss and data exposure on that endpoint,” says Wilkerson.
 “What really is portable is the user experience.
 You’re not device dependent anymore.”

 Wilkerson and Schneider also recommend ways to get the process started that ease the transition to new technology and optimize government IT budgets.

-For more in-depth recommendations on how virtualization can improve productivity and security at the endpoint and in the data center, download the Tech Brief, “Boosting workforce productivity —and network security — virtually.”
+For more in-depth recommendations on how virtualization can improve productivity and security at the endpoint and in the data center, download the special report, “Boosting workforce productivity —and network security — virtually.”

 Check out FedScoop’s Public Sector Innovation Priorities series for more podcasts, videos and tech briefs on improving government workforce productivity through innovation.

-This podcast was produced by FedScoop for, and sponsored by, VMware.
+This podcast was produced by FedScoop and underwritten by VMware.